-Most of the readings for 11.015J/21H104J are in special readers, one for each topic, available in the Rotch and Humanities Libraries, where students are free to make their own copies.
+Many of the readings for 11.015J/21H104J are in special readers, one for each topic, available in the Rotch and Humanities Libraries, where students are free to make their own copies.
 For the first three units, readers can also be purchased at the Copy Center.
-In addition, students will have to make photocopies of one chapter (Dubofsky, on the Lawrence Textile strike) and of the readings on the Columbia Student Uprising of 1968 from copies in the Rotch and Humanities libraries, and purchase one paperback book:
+One paperback is recommended for purchase: